strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-alpha.26-to-beta.md

 #### `Scripts`

-We have completely refreshed the `scripts` of a project so update them as follows:
+We have completely refreshed the `scripts` of a project, so update them as follows:

 **Before**